Nemo157/gipan/README.md

 Example
 -------

-Blog based examples are a required part of a Ruby web gem right?
+Blog based examples are a required part of a Ruby web gem, right?

 ````ruby
 require 'gipan'